Galwan River: Infrastructure

 Prior to the 1962 war, China had already constructed a road linking its bases at Kongka Pass and Heweitan.
 There was also a feeder road leading to the Samzungling area and covering the southern tributaries such as Shimengou.

 Following the war, there was no further activity in the Galwan Valley from either India or China, till about 2003.
 Between 2003 and 2008, China embarked on a large-scale infrastructure development exercise in the run-up to the Beijing Olympics.
 Starting in 2010, the Aksai Chin Road (G219) was repaved at a cost of $476 million.

 Along with it, numerous improvements to the border infrastructure within Aksai Chin also became visible.

 The existing road to the Heweitan military base was improved and extended under a new name "Tiankong Highway".
 The feeder road into Galwan Valley was also upgraded to a paved all-weather road and renamed the "Galwan Highway" (加勒万公路 (Jiā lè wàn gōnglù)).

 India also commissioned a road link to Daulat Beg Oldi (DBO) at its northern frontier in 2001, scheduled to be completed by 2012.
 The road would start from the Shyok village and run along the western bank of the Shyok River and then move on to Depsang Plains near Murgo.
 The initial road did not meet the all-weather requirement, and it had to be rebuilt on an improved alignment later.
 The road was eventually completed in 2019 and named the Darbuk–Shyok–DBO Road (DS-DBO Road).

 India also built a military outpost near the confluence of Galwan with the Shyok River, called 'KM 120'.
 It is said to have been a source of discomfort to China.

+In early 2025, high-speed public 4G/5G mobile and internet connectivity was made available by India.